 Tend to your pipes

+Remember, the best way to deal with frozen pipes is to prevent them from freezing in the first place.
 Frozen water in your pipes can cause them to burst, meaning you’ll have a mess on your hands once that water unthaws.
-So, act quickly to shut off your main water supply, and call in a licensed plumber to assess the situation.
+So, if you have a frozen pipe burst act quickly to shut off your main water supply, and call in a licensed plumber to assess the situation.

 Be sure to touch base with your Walsh Duffield agent to check whether you’re covered for the damage a frozen pipe may cause.
 We’re happy to answer all of your policy questions this winter, and beyond.